 by Gary Foreman

-According to Realtytrac, there were nearly 1.9 million foreclosure files in 2011.
+According to Realtytrac, there were nearly 49,362 foreclosure filed each month in 2015.
 The statistics don't say how many families were involved, but clearly that's a lot of people losing their homes.

 For most of us, housing is the single biggest item in our monthly expenses, making it especially hard to keep up with rent or mortgage payments.
 Any financial problem could make losing your home almost unavoidable.
 So let's examine some creative housing solutions that can keep you from becoming homeless.

 Rent out a spare bedroom.
 The "bonus room" was a big selling feature a few years ago.
 Today that empty bedroom makes it harder to keep up with the mortgage.
 Rent it out for some extra income each month.

 Rent out part of your garage or basement.
 Self-storage complexes are going up everywhere.
 More and more people need extra space to store their stuff.
 Unused space in your garage, basement, or attic could be an answer for you and your overcrowded friend.
 Plus stored items tend to be very quiet tenants.

 Take up house sitting.
 Clergy, professors, and some other business people take sabbaticals or travel for extended periods.
 Some retirees split their time between two states.
 An unoccupied home is an invitation to burglars and a water leak away from a major home repair.
 Find the right house sitting job and you could live with little or no rent.